 Raymond Dufresne, Jr., MD, the director of Mohs and dermatologic surgery, developed the first Mohs surgery unit in Rhode Island in 1989.
 The unit was moved to the Rhode Island Hospital campus in 1997.
-Antonio Cruz, MD, joined the unit as co-director in 2011.
+H. William Higgins II, MD, MBE, joined the unit in 2014.
 We have treated over 15,000 cases of skin cancers in Rhode Island with Mohs surgery.
 The Mohs surgery unit is more than 2,000 square feet and includes five surgery suites, an integral lab, and a dedicated patient waiting area for privacy.
 The lab is Clinical Laboratory Improvement Amendments (CLIA) inspected and approved by the federal government.

 The Mohs surgery team will complete a consultation during which we will ask that you complete a brief form about your past medical history.
 The consultation is to ensure you understand why you have been referred for the procedure, what options you have for treatment and what to expect the day of your surgery.
 The consultation also helps the doctors determine if you are medically prepared for the procedure.
 After this consultation, you will be scheduled for surgery.

 You should eat your regular breakfast and take all of your medications as usual on the day of surgery unless specifically told otherwise.
 A nurse completes a preoperative evaluation.
 The doctors will clean the surgical field with an antiseptic and inject you with local numbing medicine.
 You will not be put to sleep; however, please have someone drive you home.